4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Will dentures make my face look different?

 Yes, getting dentures in our Carrollton, TX, office can change how your face looks.
 Losing teeth can cause your face to look sunken or less full.
-Dentures can help fill out your cheeks and lips to give your face a more natural and youthful appearance.
-If your dentures fit well, they should help maintain the shape of your face so it looks better and more balanced.
+Dentures can help fill out your cheeks and lips to give your face a more natural and youthful look.
+Dentures that fit well will help maintain the shape of your face.

 Restore Multiple Lost Teeth With Dentures